camunda/camunda-docs-manual/content/user-guide/data-formats/configuring-spin-integration.md

 `camunda-spin-dataformat-all` is a fat jar that contains `camunda-spin-core`, `camunda-spin-dataformat-json-jackson` and `camunda-spin-dataformat-xml-dom` as well as all their dependencies.
 The dependencies are shaded into the `spinjar` package namespace.

 Note that the package relocation means that you cannot develop against the original namespaces.
 Example: `camunda-spin-dataformat-json-jackson` uses `jackson-databind` for object (de-)serialization.
 A common use case is declaring Jackson annotations in custom classes to finetune JSON handling.
 With relocated dependencies, annotations in the `com.fasterxml.jackson` namespace will not be recognized by Spin.
+In that case, consider using `camunda-spin-core`.
+Keep in mind the implications this may have as described in the [Integration Use Cases](#integration-use-cases) section.

 ## camunda-engine-plugin-spin